vitalif/vitastor/README.md

 Make Clustered Block Storage Fast Again.

-Vitastor is a distributed block and file SDS, direct replacement of Ceph RBD and CephFS, and also internal SDS's of public clouds.
+Vitastor is a distributed block, file and object SDS, direct replacement of Ceph RBD, CephFS and RGW, and also internal SDS's of public clouds.
 However, in contrast to them, Vitastor is fast and simple at the same time.
 The only thing is it's slightly young :-).